makinacorpus/makina-states/doc/ref/formulaes/services/cloud/saltify.rst

   :mastersalt: Attach the linked box as a masteralt minion.
                This will also install on it a saltmaster/minion couple.

+* You can specify the makina-states branch to use with:

+   :bootsalt_branch: branch name

 The idea is to add to your specific minion pillar some salty entries as follow:

 .. code-block:: yaml